 - I did not go through my conventional training with rose-colored glasses (i.e. did not—and still do not—view nutrition policy as gospel).

-- When I’m not reading research, writing, or speaking on prenatal nutrition, I’m probably wrangling my very active toddler, hiking, or foraging for wild food.
+- When I’m not reading research, writing, or speaking on prenatal nutrition, I’m probably wrangling my two kids, hiking, or foraging for wild food.
 If you follow me on Instagram, you’ll see what I mean.

 - I taught Pilates for many years and although I’ve shifted my career back to nutrition, I still practice Pilates regularly.
 My former nickname (and name of my first blog) was Pilates Nutritionist.